FZambia/centrifuge/README.md

 ==========

 **Centrifuge server migrated to Go language - it's now called [Centrifugo](https://github.com/centrifugal/centrifugo) and lives in another repo.
 Version
 0.8.0 is the last release of Centrifuge with new features.
-Also, please, see [new documentation](http://fzambia.gitbooks.io/centrifugal/content/)**
+Also, please, see [new documentation](http://fzambia.gitbooks.io/centrifugal/content/) for the entire Centrifugal stack.**

 Simple real-time messaging in web applications.